Mirkomilboy/Mirkomilboy.github.io/README.md

 <!--**Mirkomilboy/mirkomilboy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I'm Mirkomilboy Sadirov.
 23 years old.
 From Uzbekistan.
-I'm junior web developer.
-I'm confident with HTML CSS JS PHP MySQLi <br>
+I'm a web developer.
+I'm confident with HTML CSS TailwindCSS Bootstrap JS PHP MySQLi <br>

 Visit the portfolio https://mirkomilboy.github.io/

-- 🔭 I’m currently working on Developing back-end projects
+- 🔭 I’m currently working on Developing front-end projects
-- 🌱 I’m currently learning PHP, MySQLi
+- 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on back-end development
+- 👯 I’m looking to collaborate on front-end development

 - Check the profile to know about the applications that I develop.